-Additionally, health problems linked to an animal protein have been strongly associated with processed red meat.
+Additionally, health problems linked to animal protein have been strongly associated with processed red meat.
 In fact, the World Health Organization has revealed the carcinogenic properties that these foodstuffs contain (3).

-The negative health effects associated with excess red meat consumption include an increased risk of cardiovascular health disorders such as heart attack, stroke, heart failure, and diabetes.
+Negative health effects associated with excess red meat consumption include an increased risk of cardiovascular health disorders such as heart attack, stroke, heart failure, and diabetes.

 What about plant protein?

 Like animal proteins, plant proteins have their own share of nutrients that can benefit human health, particularly flavonoids, carotenoids, and polyphenols as well as fiber.
 These compounds help to protect the body against the damaging effects of free radicals.

 Research from 2016, published in the JAMA Internal Medicine journal, found that people who adopt plant-based diets tend to live longer, healthier lives.